lzhchn0/k8s-operator/client-go.md

 | `ConfigMap`    | `configmaps`   |
 | `Ingress`      | `ingresses`    |

+- Kind used in YAML/JSON manifests and Go code.
 - Resource used in REST API endpoints.
-- Kind used in YAML/JSON manifests and Go code.
+- Kind is used in YAML/JSON manifests and Go code, where readability and clarity are important.
+PascalCase is more readable and aligns with programming conventions.
+- Resource is used in REST API endpoints, where lowercase and pluralization are standard conventions for URLs.

 ## Sample of using RESTMapper
 ```go